Final Fantasy Explorers: Gameplay

 Final Fantasy Explorers is an action role-playing video game featuring single-player and multiplayer modes.
 The player starts the game on an island featuring various locations, but can access other areas beyond the island on foot.
 The main goal of the player is to collect crystals scattered across the world.
 Unlike other narrative-driven entries in the Final Fantasy series, Explorers follows a quest-driven structure similar to Final Fantasy Crystal Chronicles and Capcom's Monster Hunter series.
 Quest difficulty can be manually adjusted.
-Unlike previous entries in the series, chocobos, a recurring galliforme bird in the series, will not be available for riding.
+Unlike previous entries in the series, chocobos, a recurring galliforme bird in the series, are not available for riding.
 Player characters engage in fights with classic Final Fantasy enemies and summons including Ifrit and Bahamut.

 There are four character slots available; the three ally slots can be filled with other human players or with monsters previously defeated in battle.
 Characters are assigned character jobs as with early Final Fantasy titles, including the White Mage, Black Mage, Monk, Paladin and Dragoon among others.
 Aside from these, there are also character jobs exclusive to the title.
 Players start the game as a Freelancer, able to adapt themselves to various skills before choosing specific jobs.
 There are over five hundred different pieces of equipment available for creation from material that is either found on the field or won in combat.
 The characters are given a maximum of eight skills to be used in battle, and can learn skills for certain jobs which can be used with other jobs when mastered.
 Using abilities costs a certain number of magic points, but costs less if a character uses a skill linked to a specific job.
 Skills can also be cancelled in battle.
 For multiplayer matches, a maximum of four players can use both the Nintendo Network and conventional Wi-Fi to enter a playing session.

 Premise

 Explorers revolves around the titular group of explorers from the rural town of Libertas who hunt the world for crystals, objects which are the source of life and civilization for the world.
-The most major source of crystals is the new island of Amostra, but they are guarded by fearsome beasts that the Explorers must fight.
+The most major source of crystals is the new island of Amostra, but they are guarded by fearsome beasts that the explorers must fight.